DS3Lab/Decentralized_FM_alpha/results/gpt3_small.md

   - model dim: 768
   - number of head: 12
   - sequence length: 2048;
-  - max batch size (due to DRAM limits): 64
+  - max batch dim (due to DRAM limits): 64
-  - micro-batch size: 1
+  - micro-batch dim: 1
+  - Storage of a micro-batch: 6 MB
-  - Storage of parameters in an instances:
+  - Storage of parameters in an instances: 108 MB
+  - Storage of parameters in the first instance of pipeline (due to some NLP embedding): 198 MB

 ### Gpipe based pipeline parallel